smutt/danish/README.md

 ## Installation
 Danish is written to work on both [OpenWRT](https://www.openwrt.org/) and [LEDE](https://www.lede-project.org/).
 It should work equally well on both.

-Danish is tested with DNSMasq running on localhost, but it should work with any DNSSEC validating recursive DNS server running on localhost.
+Danish is tested with DNSMasq running on localhost, but it should work with any DNSSEC validating recursive server running on localhost.
 OpenWRT/LEDE also supports Unbound and while it has not been tested it should work without any issues.

 For installation Danish requires the following other packages.
 * kmod-ipt-filter